The distinguished surname Venture is derived from the Middle English word "aventurous," meaning "the venturous."

 , where the family held a family seat

 as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066; the language of the courts was French for the next three centuries and the Norman ambience prevailed.
 However, Saxon surnames survived and the family name was first referenced in the 13th century when they held a family seat at Wittlesford.

 This web page shows only a small excerpt of our Venture research.Another 206 words (15 lines of text) covering the years 1603, 1645, and 1691 are included under the topic Early Venture History in all our PDF Extended History products and printed products wherever possible.

-Another 48 words (3 lines of text) are included under the topic Early Venture Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Venture Notables in all our PDF Extended History products and printed products wherever possible.